openedx-unsupported/devstack/README.rst

 Updated Documentation
 ---------------------

 These docs might be out of date.
-Please see the updated docs at https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/installation/installation_prerequisites.html#software-prerequisites at https://edx.readthedocs.io/.
+Please see the updated docs at https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/installation/index.html.

 Support
 -------